What Is the Difference Between a Dentist and a Periodontist?

 Restore Your Oral Health

-If you are experiencing any of the symptoms of gum disease listed above, it’s imperative to see a periodontist as soon as possible.
+If you are experiencing any of the symptoms of gum disease listed above, it’s imperative to see a periodontist as soon as possible, and we can help.

-Do you need a gum specialist?
-If so, we can help.
-Our experienced periodontist provides a variety of services, including laser gum treatment and more.
+Our experienced periodontal team provides a variety of services, including laser gum treatment and more.

 If you have any questions, feel free to contact us or give us a call at 718-878-4878.
 We look forward to helping you improve your smile!